Cura : Care Beyond Boundaries Logo

 Packing for surgery and recovery

-Packing for a medical trip is different from packing for a holiday.
-You may spend more time in a hospital room or hotel than in tourist areas.
-Think about what will make resting easier.
+Packing for surgery abroad is different from packing for a holiday.
+You may spend more time resting in a hospital room or accommodation than visiting tourist areas, so prioritize comfort, access and recovery needs.

-• Choose clothes that are soft, loose and easy to put on after surgery
+• Choose clothes that are soft, loose and easy to put on after treatment

 • Pack any support garments or medical supplies the clinic recommended